deepakstomar/notes/programming/java/collection/set/03a_treeset.md

-# TreeSet Class
+# TreeSet ClassThe

+`TreeSet` class in Java provides a set implementation that utilizes a balanced tree for efficient storage and retrieval of elements.

 ## Overview

-The `TreeSet` class in Java provides a set implementation that utilizes a balanced tree for efficient storage and retrieval of elements.
 It offers the following key characteristics:

 - **Underlying Data Structure:** Balanced Tree (ensures efficient operations)
 - **Duplicate Objects:** Not Allowed (maintains unique elements)